-Employees in the Netherlands are entitled to a smoke-free workplace.
-Workplace is understood to mean the employee's entire working environment.
-This refers to such areas as office spaces, company cafeteria, company vehicles, stairwells and toilets.
+The smokin gof electronic cigarettes and tobacco products is banned from the workplace in the Netherlands.
+Smoking areas are also prohibited.
+Employees are entitled to a smoke-free workplace.
+Workplace refers here to the employee's entire working environment.
+This includes areas as office spaces, company cafeteria, company vehicles, stairwells, and toilets.
 Smoking is also banned in private offices.

 Ban on smoking in the hotel and catering industry

 Smoking tobacco and smoking areas are also prohibited in catering establishments in the Netherlands.
 This ban on smoking applies to owners, employees, and guests/customers.
 Do you serve food or drinks?
 Then your establishment is considered a catering establishment.
 Examples are hotels, restaurants, cafes, sports canteens, or shisha lounges.